 Nagoro Doll Village

-A museum full of demons and a beetle-shaped monorail isn’t weird enough for you?
-How about a village populated by dolls?
-The appearance of Nagoro is the brainchild of local artist Tsukimi Ayano.
+If a museum full of demons and a beetle-shaped monorail aren’t weird enough for you, how about a village populated by dolls?
+The appearance of Nagoro is the brainchild of local artist Tsukimi Ayano, who’s populated this small village with hundreds of nearly life-sized dolls.

-There’s no entrance fee, and the village can easily be reached by bus (get off at the aptly named Nagoro (Scarecrow Village) bus stop).
-Coming from Kyojo or further west, you’ll have to change buses in Kubo.
+How to Get Here: Take the bus to the aptly named Nagoro (Scarecrow Village) bus stop.
+If you’re coming from Kyojo or further west, you’ll have to change buses in Kubo.

 This set of double vine bridges is located in the more remote eastern part of the valley, close to the foot of Mt.
 Tsurigi.
-As they take significantly longer to get to, the number of visitors they get is much smaller, and we were on our own to explore them.
+They take a lot longer to get to than Iya-No Kazura-Bashi, but we were also completely alone when we were exploring them, which meant that we enjoyed them so much more.

-This is the farthest east we got in the valley – if you continue about 5km east, you’ll reach the foot of Mount Tsurigi.
+The double vine bridges are farthest east we got in the valley.
+If you continue about 5km further east, you’ll reach the foot of Mount Tsurigi, which is the highest mountain in the area.
 I can’t give you any first-hand info on that, but you can check out the information on the Iya Valley Tourism Website.

-The undisputed emblem of the valley is the statue of a Peeing Boy situated atop a cliff somewhat close to Iya Onsen, a traditional bathhouse-hotel popular with domestic visitors.
-Both of these locations can be found along the road between Miyoshi in the south and Iyaguchi in the north.
+The undisputed symbol of the valley seems to be the statue of a Peeing Boy situated atop a cliff somewhat close to Iya Onsen, a traditional bathhouse-hotel, which is mostly popular with Japanese travelers.
+Both of these can be found along the road between Miyoshi in the south and Iyaguchi in the north.

 Iya Valley Map

-All of the attractions that I’ve described in the post can be found in this map of the Iya Valley.
+All the places I’ve described in the post can be found in this map of the Iya Valley.

 Practicalities